alexch/codelikethis/public/lessons/javascript/scope.md

 # Scope Error

-> When you try to use a variable that is out of scope, you will get an error
+> Trying to use a variable that is out of scope will result in an error

 ```javascript
 function doSomething() {